martinriskquant/RM_VaR_model/README.md

      - Case 1: assume the underlyings under the portfolio follow a joint distribution with a Gaussian copula.
      - Case 2: assume the underlyings under the portfolio follow a joint distribution with a T-Distribution copula. (captured more tail risk than the Gaussian copula)
   Note that the Gaussian copula refers to the Wiener process under the GBM.
+    - Case 3: time series model fit in for Spot changes and do the monte carlo